Looking for a real challenge?

 Then boy oh boy do I have a challenge for you.

-This 300 rep full body workout is no joke.
-It starts off with the top four main lifts: the squat, bench press, deadlift, and bent over row.
+This 300-rep full-body workout is no joke.
+It starts with the top four main lifts: the squat, bench press, deadlift, and bent-over row.
 This initial period is designed to build strength across the whole body.
-That’s why the rest periods are a little longer so you can really focus on getting the most out of each set.
+That’s why the rest periods are a little longer so you can focus on getting the most out of each set.

-After that we move onto some of the supersets.
+After that, we move on to some of the supersets.
 These are designed to burn as many calories as possible using more compound movements to hit your entire musculature.
-These have slightly lower rest times to really challenge your cardiovascular system.
+These have slightly lower rest times to challenge your cardiovascular system.
 This gives you a good combination of strength, hypertrophy, and cardio to burn fat and build muscle in a HIIT style.

 Why these exercises?

-As the start of the workout is strength based, we want to hit the movements which work the most muscles and carry over to general life.
-Learning how to squat, deadlift, press, and pull are all key movements for human beings that can prevent us from damaging our body’s and keep us able as we head into older life.
+As the start of the workout is strength-based, we want to hit the movements which work the most muscles and carry over to general life.
+Learning how to squat, deadlift, press, and pull are all key movements for human beings that can prevent us from damaging our bodies and keep us able as we head into older life.

 The squat is a movement that we do every single day.
 Each time we stand up from a chair that’s a squat.
 The squat teaches us a basic movement pattern and strengthens the muscles in and around the hips and legs.
 It strengthens our quads, calves, glutes, and lower back whilst teaching us to be strong and stable with a heavy weight on our back.
 There’s a reason it’s called the king of lower body exercises.

 The deadlift is a movement a lot of us hate doing, but is extremely important for building the body.
-Predominantly targeting the lower back and hamstrings, the deadlift actually engages your entire body for the most part.
-There’s really no muscle that doesn’t have to be slightly engaged to pull off the movement correctly.
-The lower back in particular is of great importance as it’s an area many of us struggling with due to slumping over a desk or maintaining bad posture throughout the day.
+Predominantly targeting the lower back and hamstrings, the deadlift engages your entire body for the most part.
+No muscle doesn’t have to be slightly engaged to pull off the movement correctly.
+The lower back in particular is of great importance as it’s an area many of us struggle with due to slumping over a desk or maintaining bad posture throughout the day.
 By training the lower back, we can improve our posture to free and prevent us from aches and pains.